-- (a) In order to make certain that the campaign contribution limitations established by this chapter will in fact be enforceable and enforced, the City Council determines that the reporting requirements contained in this section are necessary; the City Council further determines that the requirements of this section and this chapter do not prevent any person from complying with the requirements of the California Political Reform Act, or other provisions of State law relating to campaign disclosure. - (b) Checking Account Required.
-Every candidate, committee or other person who accepts any campaign contribution, or who makes any expenditure to influence the outcome of any City election, including any expenditure directly or indirectly in aid of or in opposition to the nomination or election of one or more candidates, or in aid of or in opposition to the qualification of any recall petition for the ballot shall, before accepting any contributions or making such expenditure, establish a checking account at a recognized financial institution.
-All monetary contributions accepted by such candidate, committee or other person, and the proceeds from the sale or transfer of any nonmonetary contributions accepted, shall be placed in the account established pursuant to this section.
-All expenditures made by such candidate, committee or other person to influence the outcome of any election, or in support of or in opposition to any proceedings to qualify a recall petition for the ballot, shall be made by drawing a check on such account. - (c) Upon the establishment of a campaign contribution account, the name of the financial institution, the specific location, and the account number shall be filed with the City Clerk within twenty-four (24) hours, or prior to the close of business on the first working day following the establishment of such an account. - (d) The City Council may adopt, from time to time, specific forms to be used for complying with the reporting requirements established by this chapter. - (§ 1, Ord.
-1392-19 (CM), eff.
-October 24, 2019)
+- (A) In order to make certain that the campaign contribution limitations established by this chapter will in fact be enforceable and enforced, the Board of Supervisors determines that the reporting requirements contained in this section are necessary; the Board of Supervisors further determines that the requirements of this section and this chapter do not prevent any person from complying with the requirements of the California Political Reform Act, or other provisions of State law relating to campaign disclosure. - (B) Checking Account Required.
+Every candidate, committee or other person who accepts any campaign contribution, or who makes any expenditure to influence the outcome of any County election, including any expenditure directly or indirectly in aid of or in opposition to the nomination or election of one or more candidates, or in aid of or in opposition to the qualification of any recall petition for the ballot shall, before accepting any contributions or making such expenditure, establish a checking account at a recognized financial institution.
+All monetary contributions accepted by such candidate, committee or other person, and the proceeds from the sale or transfer of any nonmonetary contributions accepted shall be placed in the account established pursuant to this section.
+All expenditures made by such candidate, committee or other person to influence the outcome of any election, or in support of or in opposition to any proceedings to qualify a recall petition for the ballot, shall be made by drawing a check on such account. - (C) Upon the establishment of a campaign contribution account, the name of the financial institution, the specific location, and the account number shall be filed with the County Clerk within 24 hours, or prior to the close of business on the first working day following the establishment of such an account. - (D) The Board of Supervisors may adopt, from time to time, specific forms to be used for complying with the reporting requirements established by this chapter.
+[Ord.
+5045 § 1, 2009; Ord.
+4045 § 2, 1990].

-1-6.070 Reporting requirements-Statement of organization.
+8.04.070 Reporting requirements-Statement of organization.

-Every committee which seeks or intends to seek to influence the outcome of any City Council election, or which seeks or intends to seek to influence any proceeding to qualify a recall petition for the ballot, shall file with the City Clerk, in conformance with the applicable provisions of the Political Reform Act, a copy of any statement of organization or amendment thereto that the committee filed with the California Secretary of State (see Government Code Section 84101 et seq.).
+Every committee which seeks or intends to seek to influence the outcome of any County election, or which seeks or intends to seek to influence any proceeding to qualify a recall petition for the ballot, shall file with the County Clerk, in conformance with the applicable provisions of the Political Reform Act, a copy of any statement of organization or amendment thereto that the committee filed with the California Secretary of State (see Government Code Section 84101 et seq.) an organizational statement with the County Clerk.
+The copy must be filed with the County Clerk when more than \$1,000 in total campaign contributions has been received, or more than \$1,000 expended with the intent of influencing the outcome of any election, or any proceedings to qualify a recall election for the ballot.
+[Ord.
+5303 § 1, 2019; Ord.
+5045 § 1, 2009; Ord.
+4045 § 2, 1990].

-1-6.080 Reporting requirements-Campaign statements.
+8.04.080 Reporting requirements-Campaign statements.